jbr/longboard/README.md

 $ longboard patch https://httpbin.org/patch < ./some-file
 $ cat /dev/random | head -c1000 | base64 | longboard post https://httpbin.org/anything
 ```

+## TODO for this to be useful
+- [x] request bodies
+  - [x] from filesystem
+  - [x] as a cli arg
+  - [x] from stdin (pipe)
+- [x] request headers
+- [ ] more emoji, custom formatters
+- [ ] opt into / out of displaying different parts of request and response
+- [ ] http status -> exit code

+## Some future ideas:
+- sessions/stored cookie jars
+- interactive repl mode for an easy way to make consecutive requests with the same client
+- sse mode that pretty-prints sse messages
+- render images to ascii for fun?

 <!-- * [CI ![CI][ci-badge]][ci] -->
 * [Releases][releases] [![crates.io version][version-badge]][lib-rs]